Hard Work Doesn’t Make You Rich! But What Does?

 It would seem that the contrast between the rich and the poor is becoming more distinctive, so the logical conclusion is: hard work doesn’t mean money!

 What does then?
 Saving up?
 Counting pennies?
 That’s ridiculous!
 I have a friend, who never spends, but is always broke.

 So there should be something else to it …

 What you think of money, will determine how much you have it

-In a broader sense – if you enjoy good food, buying beautiful things, travelling the world, you will get the money for it, or to be more accurate – you subconsciously attract money your way.
+In a broader sense – if you enjoy good food, love yourself, buying beautiful things, travelling the world, you will get the money for it, or to be more accurate – you subconsciously attract money your way.

 To understand how to create our realities, we need to realize that everything in this world is energy: money and our thoughts included.